Graduate Student International Travel Task Force

 The Graduate Student International Travel Task Force (GSITTF) is comprised of university faculty and staff who support Northwestern’s international programs and activities.
 Many also conduct, direct or supervise research abroad and advise graduate students who do the same.

 By June 2018, the GSITTF developed 1) a definition of university-sponsored graduate student travel; 2) determined the data the institution should obtain from graduate travelers; and 3) charged OGSS with developing a mechanism for collecting such data.
 The GSITTF is also responsible for the Wilderness First Aid (WFA) reimbursement grant in support of their academic goals requiring remote or rural international travel.
-In 2018, the OGSS reimbursed three graduate students from Earth and Planetary Sciences their WFA tuition fees.
-We hope to double this award in 2019.
+In 2018, OGSS reimbursed three graduate students from Earth and Planetary Sciences for their WFA tuition fees.